 Ankle sprains are very common and most people reading this blog would have twisted their ankles at some stage in their lives.
-The patients I see in my online physiotherapy clinic describe a wide range of causes - some as innocuous as stepping off a curb while others are sustained through high impact collisions on the sports pitch.
+The patients we see in our online clinic describe a wide range of causes - some as innocuous as stepping off a curb while others are sustained through high impact collisions on the sports pitch.

 Recovery times can vary from 4 weeks for a mild ankle sprain to more than 12 weeks if you have done a proper job of it.
 Being able to walk in a near normal way within 48 hours is usually a sign that you will make a good recovery.
 The recovery time of an ankle sprain is heavily dependent on what structures you've injured and the quality of your rehab programme.

 In this article: